Trade directory · Sterling Heights metro · Michigan

 1

-Complete approved electrical apprenticeship program or equivalent 8,000 hours of supervised experience under licensed electrician.
-Document all hours with detailed records.
+Complete 4-year electrical apprenticeship program or equivalent work experience under licensed electrician.
+Document all training hours and experience.

 2